jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/c.application_deployment_and_build.md

 </p>
 </details>

-### Create a pod that will be deployed to a Node that has the label 'accelerator=nvidia-tesla-p100'
+### Create a nignx pod named nginx4 that will be deployed to a Node that has the label 'owner=john'

+1. Label the single node
+2. Create the pod

 <details><summary>show</summary>
 <p>